BlackRose2335/Google-Event-Generator/README.md

    - Column headers (like event name, date, time, owner, etc.)

 3. **Event Creation**
-   The script scans the `supp` column, checks for a match with `targetName`, and creates an event in the calendar based on the row’s data.
+   The script scans the `Support` column, checks for a match with `targetName`, and creates an event in the calendar based on the row’s data.

 4. **Duplicate Event Prevention**
    Before creating an event, the script checks the calendar for existing events in the same time window to avoid duplication.